Inference of the optical depth to reionization $\tau$ from $\textit{Planck}$ CMB maps with convolutional neural networks: Results on simulations

 where the first source of uncertainty, $\sigma(\tau)$, is due to noise and cosmic variance of test simulations or observed data, while the second, $\sigma(\Delta_{\rm NN})$, represents the stochasticity of the NN estimator.
 These two terms are sometime referred to as \emph{aleatory} and \emph{epistemic} error, respectively \citep{nn_err}.

-We can measure the uncertainty related to the NN stochasticity by training an ensemble of models, all based on the same architecture and hyper-parameters, but with different initial weights and training set realizations.
-Our estimate of $\sigma(\Delta_{\rm NN})$ is given by the the standard deviation of the models' $\tau$ predictions when tested on a single test map.
-In practice, we define the ``model ID'' of a trained NN as the fixed random seed controlling the initialization of network weights.
-We generate a new training set of simulations whose specific realizations (of CMB, noise and potentially systematics) is fully determined by the model ID.
-Following this recipe, we create 100 independent Gaussian training sets and use them to train 100 Gaussian networks.
-Repeating this procedure with 100 \srolltwo{} training sets, we retrain the set of 100 Gaussian networks to obtain 100 \srolltwo-retrained networks.
+We can measure the uncertainty related to the NN stochasticity by training an ensemble of models, all based on the same architecture and hyperparameters, but with different initial weights and training set realizations.
+Our estimate of $\sigma(\Delta_{\rm NN})$ is given by the standard deviation of the models' $\tau$ predictions when tested on a single test map.
+In practice, we defined the ``model ID'' of a trained NN as the fixed random seed controlling the initialization of network weights.
+We generated a new training set of simulations whose specific realizations (of CMB, noise, and potentially systematics) was fully determined by the model ID.
+Following this recipe, we created 100 independent Gaussian training sets and used them to train 100 Gaussian networks.
+Repeating this procedure with 100 \srolltwo{} training sets, we retrained the set of 100 Gaussian networks to obtain 100 \srolltwo-retrained networks.
 Using a single test map with input $\tau=0.06$, we find $\sigma(\Delta_{\rm NN})\simeq0.0024$ for Gaussian NN models tested on Gaussian maps, and $\sigma(\Delta_{\rm NN})\simeq0.0034$ for minimally retrained NN models tested on \srolltwo{}.
 In both cases this represents about $40\%$ of the corresponding value of $\sigma(\tau_{\rm NN})$ reported in Tables~\ref{tab:gaussian_training} and \ref{tab:sroll2_training}, respectively.